 10.You worked for a business within the last 18 months, which was owned or partly owned by you, your child, spouse or parent.

-Whenever you file weekly either using TeleCert or WebCert, you will be answering several questions for each week you claim benefits.
-An issue may be created if your responses indicate a change in status during any week claimed.
-If so, you will receive a message that additional information is required in order to process your claim and that you must call the TeleClaim Center.
+Whenever you request weekly benefit payment using UI Online or TeleCert, you will provide eligibility information for each week you request benefit payment.
+An issue may be arise if your response indicate a change in eligibility status during any week claimed.
+If so, you will be notified that additional information is required in order to process your claim.

-You will talk by telephone to a service representative located in the TeleClaim Center.
-The service representative has the responsibility for collecting all of the relevant facts and making a determination on your eligibility.
-If the issue created on your claim involves an employer for instance, because of the conditions under which you left a job the service representative will talk to both you and your employer, who is considered an "interested party" to your claim.
+A DUA service representative has the responsibility for collecting all of the relevant facts and making a determination on your eligibility.
+If the issue created on your claim involves an employer for instance, because of the conditions under which you left a job, the service representative will talk to both you and your employer before making a determination.

 You should be aware that: